keystonejs/keystone/.changeset/good-melons-whisper.md

 '@keystonejs/fields': minor
 ---

-Added decimal field type for keystone-next with precision, scale
+Added a `decimal` field type to keystone-next.